The Real Names of 42 Fictional Characters

 The friendly blue bird over on Twitter goes by the name of Larry.
 Larry ...
 Bird.

 For most Disney fans, the evil queen from Snow White has simply been known as just that.
-But the comic strip adaptation released around the same time refers to the world’s worst stepmother as Queen Grimhilde.
+But the comic strip adaptation refers to the world’s worst stepmother as Queen Grimhilde.
 The same comic strip has the Queen say “Mirror Mirror on the Wall” as opposed to the film’s “Magic Mirror.”

 You didn’t think Jughead’s parents actually named him Jughead, did you?
 Actually, what they named him isn’t really any less bizarre: Forsythe P. Jones III.